These days, cricket has a rule everyone knows: six balls make an over. Simple enough.

 - MCC vs Nottinghamshire (1900) — 5 balls

-- Interestingly, official approval for six-ball overs came after one of these matches had already begun.
+Oddly enough, approval for six-ball overs came after one of those matches had already started.
+Cricket governance was a bit messy back then.

 - From 1945 onward: Permanently 6 balls